The Vicca Law Podcast

 Welcome to The Vicca Law Podcast: Protecting Legacies.
 Resolving conflicts.
 Join us each week as host Lidia Vicca, Director of Vicca Law explains the complexities, intricacies and (dare we say) fun side of estate planning and estate administration in Queensland.

-This episode of The Vicca Law Podcast explores the key differences between challenging and contesting a will—two distinct legal actions that often arise in estate disputes.
+Let’s explore the key differences between challenging and contesting a will—two distinct legal actions that often arise in estate disputes.
 Challenging a will typically involves questioning its validity, most commonly on the basis of lack of testamentary capacity or undue influence.
 In contrast, contesting a will refers to a family provision claim, where an eligible person seeks a greater share of the estate on the grounds of inadequate provision.
-The episode outlines how courts assess capacity, the challenges of proving undue influence, the statutory timeframes for lodging a family provision application, and the practical implications for executors and beneficiaries.
-It also highlights the importance of proper estate planning to reduce the risk of future disputes.
-Listen to the full episode to gain a clearer understanding of these complex legal issues.

 In this special episode of the Vicca Law Podcast, I’m joined by our very first guest—Danielle Phillips, founder of Sage Executor Solutions.
 Danielle shares the deeply personal story behind why she started Sage and how her experience navigating the loss of both parents, while acting as executor, highlighted a major gap in support services for grieving families.